 Pandemic life has ushered in new grocery shopping routines too.
 Rather than going to the grocery store during shortened hours, we’ve opted to buy groceries online.

 Honestly, I don’t know why we didn’t start this routine sooner.
-While it takes pre-planning—at first, the drive-thru pick-up time slots were booked a week in advance—it’s convenient to shop online from the couch and drive-through to pick up our purchases.
-Our Goldendoodle rides along with us to the store.
+While it takes pre-planning (at first, the drive-through pick-up time slots were booked a week in advance), it’s convenient to shop online from the couch and drive-through to pick up our purchases.
+Chloe rides along with us to the store.

-Once home, I give each of the grocery items a “sponge bath” using Lysol wipes in place of a sponge.
-(Chloe heads upstairs…too many yummy temptations.)
+Once home, I give each of the grocery items a “sponge bath” using Lysol wipes.
+(Chloe heads upstairs away from the strong smell.)
 Dry goods and canned goods get dropped in plastic tubs for a few days before they are allowed upstairs.
 Anything in boxes, plastic, or metal gets the “sponge bath.”

 But bananas…to bathe or not to bathe the banana, that is the question.